-Watch our brief 'Steps to Studying Abroad' video, covering all these steps in further detail.
-Also, be sure to take advantage of all the Study Abroad Office's resources to learn more about studying abroad, such as our YouTube channel, blog and Instagram.
+Watch our 'Steps to Studying Abroad' video, covering all these steps in further detail.
+Also, be sure to take advantage of all the Study Abroad Office's resources to learn more about studying abroad, such as our YouTube channel with program-specific playlists, podcast, blog and Instagram.

-E-town’s Study Abroad Advisor, Megan Bell ‘14 is available to help you through the entire study abroad process, from researching programs to preparing for your departure.
-Megan can help you narrow down your program choices, review the application process, explain study abroad finances, shares scholarship opportunities, discuss how credits transfer back to E-town and more.
-She accepts appointments every weekday from 2-4 p.m.
+Etown’s Study Abroad Advisor, Megan Bell ‘14 is available to help you through the entire study abroad process, from researching programs to preparing for your departure.
+Megan can help you narrow down your program choices, review the application process, explain study abroad finances, shares scholarship opportunities, discuss how credits transfer back to Etown and more.
 You can schedule an appointment with her here.
-If this timeframe does not work for your schedule, please email Megan to select an alternative time to meet.
+If the available timeframes do not work for your schedule, please email Megan (email@example.com) to select an alternative time to meet.

 5. Decide where you want to go